ibm-cloud-docs/containers/cs_ingress.md

 When you configure the public ALB, you choose the domain that your apps will be accessible through.
 {: shortdesc}

 You can use the IBM-provided domain, such as `mycluster-<hash>-0001.us-south.containers.appdomain.cloud/myapp`, to access your app from the internet.
-To use a custom domain instead, you can set up a CNAME record to map your custom domain to the IBM-provided domain or set up an A record with your DNS provider that uses the ALB's public IP address.
+To use a custom domain instead, you can set up a CNAME record to map your custom domain to the IBM-provided domain.

 **To use the IBM-provided Ingress domain:**